OctopusDeploy/blog/blog/2022-q3/benefits-of-containerization/index.md

 ## What is containerization?

-A container is a lightweight, portable computing environment with all the necessary binaries, configurations, and dependencies to run as a standalone process.
+A container is a lightweight, portable computing environment with all the necessary files to run independently.
 Containerization is the process of making an application runnable as a container.
 Once the application runs as a container, it will run the same regardless of the infrastructure.
 Containerization has seen extensive use in recent years.
 The uptake of containerization has been partly due to the wide adoption of cloud technologies.
 Cloud environments have allowed container scaling and replication, unlocking their business value.
 This blog discusses the main benefits of containerization, why it is important for software development and how Octopus Deploy supports containers.

 ## Benefits

 ### Containers complement your DevOps process

 In our [introduction to DevOps blog](https://octopus.com/blog/introduction-to-devops), we discussed how DevOps as a concept is about removing barriers that get in the way of software delivery.
 The way DevOps is acheived is by refining every process that takes place between the developer and the customer (flow), having faster feedback loops, and having continual experimentation and learning.
 DevOps is a practice that focuses on agility and automation.
 [Containerization can be run in a microservice architecture, which gives the development process agility and flexibility](link).
 Using containerization complements DevOps because software can be deployed and tested faster, improving the feedback loops.
-Containerization makes it easier to test and experiment with diferent software configurations as containers are isolated units that are interchangeable.

 ### Containers are portable - build once, run anywhere